Jews, Slaves and the Slave Trade: Reviews and reception

 In 1999, Joseph C. Miller reviewed the book in The Journal of American History.
 He noted that it is one of several works intended as a polemical rebuttal of claims presented in The Secret Relationship Between Blacks and Jews (a 1991 book by the Nation of Islam) which claimed that Jews dominated the African slave trade.
 He notes that the book analyzes the Jewish participation in the slave trade in a quantitative manner, beginning with the 17th century.
 He concludes that Faber shows that the Jews were engaged in the slave trade no more and no less than merchants of other backgrounds.

 Several more reviews appeared in 2000.
 David Eltis reviewed the book for The American Historical Review.
 He noted that the book contributes little to the scholarship in the area of history of slavery, but may be of more interest to those interested in the topic of Jewish history, and that the book is overall disappointing in not answering the question of "why a belief in the Jewish dominance of the slave trade or slave system has suddenly re-emerged in the 1990s".

-That year, Sharon Halevi reviewed the book for the Jewish History.
+That year, Sharon Halevi reviewed the book for the journal Jewish History.
 She notes that Faber book is the "first sustained attempt" to address the claims made in The Secret Relationship.
 She notes that Faber found that in the early colonial period, Jews had actually "far fewer slaves than their non-Jewish neighbors", likely because most Jews were involved in commerce and not agriculture, which was the common source of large slave communities.
-Helevi concludes that the work will likely "serve as the baseline for any future study on the topic", although it would be straightened if the author addressed in more details the question of "why did Jews stay away from the slave trade".
+Helevi concludes that the work will likely "serve as the baseline for any future study on the topic", although it would be strengthened if the author addressed in more details the question of "why did Jews stay away from the slave trade".

 Also that year, reviewing the book for the Journal of Social History, Herbert S. Klein wrote that the book should be seen in the context of the contemporary debates related to the African American–Jewish relations.
 While noting the book’s limitation of focussing primarily on English sources, he concludes that the book is "a significant contribution to the economic and commercial history of colonial English America".

 Another review from that year was Wim Klooster's for The William and Mary Quarterly.
 He notes that the book is a good rebuke for the earlier claims, as "in no period did Jews play a leading role as financiers, shipowners, or factors in the transatlantic of Caribbean slave trades" and "they possessed far fewer slaves than non-Jews" in the New World.
 He notes that it would be interesting to similar analysis done outside the English colonies, through those might also be more challenging.